McCune Smith Café

 - Provides: Vegetarian options (at least ¼ main courses), Children's portions, Children's high chairs, Wheelchair access, Outdoor tables, Free wi-fi

-- Music on stereo: no music
+- Music on stereo: Typically alternative and easy going

 - Capacity: 26 (4 outdoors)

 Table Talk: Dan Taylor on the History of High Street16 Sep 2015

 The owner of McCune Smith Café talks about his passion for Glasgow’s past

 McCune Smith, my café just off High Street, was conceived after a slave walk with the author of It Wisnae Us, Stephen Mullen.
 His tour used architecture to illustrate the city’s involvement in slavery.
 I was not only struck by how architecture is so…

 Food review: McCune Smith Café25 Sep 2013

 The thought-provoking venue that breathes new life into a dining-out dead-zone in Glasgow's east end